 Data mining holds the promise of extracting unsuspected information from very large databases.
 Methods have been developed to build rules.
 In many ways, the interest in rules is that they offer the promise (or illusion) of causal, or at least, predictive relationships.
-However, the most common form of data mining rules (association) only calculate a joint occurrence frequency, not a causal strength.
+However, the most common form of data mining rules (association) only calculates a joint occurrence frequency, not a causal strength.
 A fundamental question is determining whether or not recognizing an association can lead to recognizing a causal relationship.
+A related question is how to determine when causality can be said to be stronger or weaker.